Fight The Blight

 Deanna is the proud mother of three adult sons and an adult daughter.
 Her sons Adam and Taj, live and work in Greenville, South Carolina, and Elijah, is a full time student at North Central State College.
 Her daughter Maya is a Dental Technician at the US Navy Medical Center in Bethesda Maryland.

 Jean holds a Bachelors degree in Human Resource Management and a Masters in Communication.
 Before joining NECIC, she taught public speaking, business writing and other communication classes for 10 years at colleges and universities in Northeast Ohio.
-Jean has lived in Mansfield since 1996 and has been a Richland County Master Gardener Volunteer since 2004.
+Jean has nurtured her own backyard food garden since 1989 and has been a Richland County Master Gardener Volunteer since 2004.

 Sam Dunn, Community Organizer